ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 A beginner should have very high RRR as it provides a margin of safety.

-A trade should qualify the trader's RRR requirement.
+A trade should qualify the trader's RRR requirement and appetite for risk.
 Otherwise it's just not worth the risk.

 ### The Grand checklist
 - [ ] The stock should form a recognisable candlestick pattern.
-- [ ] S&R should confirm to the trade and stoploss prices should be arund S&R.
+- [ ] S&R should confirm to the trade and stop-loss prices should be around S&R.
     * For a long trade, low of the pattern should be around support
-    * For a short trade, high of the pattern should eb around resistance.
+    * For a short trade, high of the pattern should be around resistance.
 - [ ] Volumes should confirm
     * Ensure above average volumes on both buy and sell day.
     * Low volumes are not encourage, and be cautious while making trades when volumes are low.